 You are not going to do everything right the first time, you might say the wrong thing or make a mistake.
 That’ s OK.
 No one remembers the failures as long as you don’t, and in the process, you would have learnt what’s right and wrong.
 It’s your ability to pick yourself up and start again that makes confident people different.
 If you keep on trying and pushing you will succeed in the end and be confident in your ability.

-You might think you are but you are not.
-You have the ability to change and be confident.
-You just have to understand what you are scared of and embrace that tense, scared emotion that comes up until it just diminishes.
+You might think you are but you are not, you have the ability to change and be confident.
+Understand what you are scared of and embrace that tense, scared emotion that comes up until it just diminishes.
 Keep on going and eventually, you will become more than the anxiety and confidence will ensue.

 Confidence is achievable.
 Labelling yourself as not being confident has been a part of your life and identity for so long that you probably believe it’s true.
 If you put the work in however you can be more confident in yourself.